viraj2712/plugin-api.go.cd/source/includes/analytics/_040_javascript_messages.md

 # Javascript Messages

-GoCD renders plugin analytics in an iframe.
-The iframe runs in a <a href='https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe' target='_blank'>sandbox</a> and is allowed only to run scripts, all other sandbox restrictions apply to the iframe.
+GoCD renders plugin analytics in a <a href='https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe' target='_blank'>sandboxed</a> iframe.
+It is allowed only to run scripts.
+All other sandbox restrictions apply to the iframe - for instance, it has no access to the GoCD session cookie and cannot make authenticated requests to the GoCD API.

 As the iframe runs in a sandbox, cross-origin communication between the parent window and iframe is through the <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage' target='_blank'>window.postMessage()</a> method.
 GoCD allows two way communication between the parent window and the iframe.